-Page 3 of 3 - “The tree was rotted from the inside,” Jim says, recalling that when the 35-foot long stump was felled, “you could see all the way through it.
+“The tree was rotted from the inside,” Jim says, recalling that when the 35-foot long stump was felled, “you could see all the way through it.
 It was completely hollow all the way up.”

 Says Jim: “When the raccoon and squirrels lived in there, they were able to winter (inside the tree) because they could go down to the (bottom) in that tree.”